Stardust-kyun/calla/README.md

 ### Contributions

 - [AloneERO](https://gitlab.com/AloneER0) for help adding support for Void, Fedora, OpenSUSE, and Alpine!
-- [Frankfut](https://github.com/frankfutlg) for help adding support for Void.
+- [Frankfut](https://github.com/frankfutlg) for help adding support for Void and lots of help with debugging.
 - [Qwickdom](https://github.com/Qwickdom) for help adding support for Arch.
 - [Reverse](https://github.com/Reversedc) for help adding support for Debian.
 - [Alyssa](https://github.com/alyssa-sudo) for help adding support for Gentoo.